dustin-jw/eleventy-starter/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "Feature Request"
+name: 'Feature Request'
-about: "Suggest an idea or propose a new feature for the project."
+about: 'Suggest an idea or propose a new feature for the project.'
-title: "[Feature] "
+title: '[Feature] '
-labels: "enhancement"
+labels: 'enhancement'
-assignees: ""
+assignees: ''
 ---

 # Feature Request